Semigroup actions on sets and the Burnside ring: Homotopy category of monoid actions and the Burnside ring

 In this section we discuss homotopical category structure on $\bACT(I)$ where $I$ is a monoid.
-We refer \cite{dwyer} for general terminology and homotopical notions in this section.
+We refer to \cite{dwyer} for general terminology and homotopical notions in this section.
 Let $A, B$ be $I$-sets in $\bACT(I)$ and $f:A\to B$ be an $I$-equivariant map.
 We say $f$ is a weak equivalence if the induced function $\InvE(f):\InvE (A)\to \InvE (B)$ is an isomorphism.
-We denote the class of weak equivalences by $W$.
-It is straightforward to check that these weak equivalences satisfy $2$-out-of-$6$ property.
+We denote the class of weak equivalences by $\WW$.
+It is straightforward to check that these weak equivalences satisfy the $2$-out-of-$6$ property, since isomorphisms do.
 Hence this makes $\bACT(I)$ into a homotopical category.
-We denote its homotopy category by $\Ho(\bACT(I))$.
+The homotopical structure on the subcategories of $\bACT(I)$ is defined accordingly.

+In order to define the Burnside ring of a monoid $I$ we concentrate on the actions of $I$ on finite sets.
+Note that the functor factors through the inclusion We again denote the functor $\bact(I)\to \act_l(I)$ in the factorization by $\InvE$, by an abuse of notation.
+Note that the functor preserve weak equivalences so does the inclusion The composition $\InvE\circ inc$ is identity functor on $ \act_l(I)$ and there is a natural weak equivalence from $inc\circ \InvE$ to $id_{ \bact(I)}$ given by the evaluation map $\bev$.
+Hence $\act_l(I)$ is a left deformation retract of $\bact(I)$, so that their homotopy categories are naturally equivalent (see \cite{dwyer}, 26.3, 26.5 and 29.1).
+We will continue with the category $\act_l(I)$ to define the Burnside ring.
+The category $\act_l(I)$ has nice properties such as monomorphisms are stable under pushouts and epimorphisms are stable under pullbacks \cite{topos}, as it is a topos, so that isomorphisms are also stable under pullbacks and pushouts.
+In fact assume we have a diagram

+Pullbacks and pushouts are given in a standard way.
+If $D$ is the pullback of the maps $p$ and $f$ where $\alpha$ , $\beta$ and $\gamma$ are the actions on $A$, $B$ and $C$ respectively, then $D$ is given as the set and the action $\delta$ on $D$ is given by pair of actions, i.e. $\delta_l=(\alpha_l,\beta_l)$ and trivial right action.
+The maps $\imath$ and $f'$ are induced by projections so that they are equivariant.